electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

 I can't tell you how many times I've been working in a busy area, trying to talk about some specific animal and saying a long, complicated number or trying to spell some bizarre name.
 To remedy this, we use ids like the above.
 {: .article_paragraph }

-This base 36 scheme allows for litterally billions of resources in only a few characters (6).
+This base 36 scheme allows for literally billions of resources in only a few characters (6).
 {: .article_paragraph }

 ### Core Data
 {: .article_subtitle }

 You'll notice that a single `Behavior` resource (for example) includes all possible behavior tests, assessments, and interventions.
 But a "Fearful Fido" procedure is not at all the same as an "Intake Assessment", and what's more, those protocols evolve with new research.
-We will discuss that flexability next, but first let's focus on what they have in common.
+We will discuss that flexibilty next, but first let's focus on what they have in common.
 {: .article_paragraph }

 All resource have some system-wide data attached to them like the id, the resource owner, and timestamps.
 Beyond that, each resource will have some common, core data specific to its resource.
 For behavior (for example) it would include the animals involved, the people involved, and a note.
 More on persons and notes in a bit.